by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 In recent years, a great deal of attention has been paid to the shooting deaths of suspects – particularly young black men – by police officers.
 The immediate aftermath brings a chorus of charges of racism.
 In return, the defenders of police involved in shootings rise to point out that the victim was a “thug,” had a criminal record, ran away when confronted, resisted arrest, tried to grab the officer’s gun, or refused to comply with police orders.

 I examined this issue in a post over a year ago, and things are no different now.
 Freddie Gray, the Baltimore resident whose neck was broken during a ride in the back of a police van, had been chased down and arrested because he made eye contact with a policeman and then ran away.
 Is that a crime?
 On September 22, 2016, the unarmed Terence Crutcher was shot to death by a Tulsa officer who said he was reaching into his car through a window and she feared he was getting a weapon.
 Although pictures indicated that the window was rolled up and the officer was arrested and charged, the outcome of the case is uncertain.
+[Update: Shelby was charged with manslaughter and acquitted by a jury.]
 Additionally disturbing is the recorded comment from an occupant of a police helicopter high above the scene that Crutcher “looks like a bad dude.”
 The Tamir Rice case in Cleveland in 2015 was similar, involving an officer who had been terminated or refused hire by other law enforcement agencies because of his instability in firearms situations.
 That officer was exonerated.

 Body cameras and dashboard cameras have not led to a measurable decline in questionable police shootings.
 Sometimes they have been turned off; sometimes they have been “inoperative,” and they do not start audio recording for nearly half a minute after video recording has begun.
 The Danville, Virginia, police department was accused of raising the hoods of their vehicles to block the dash cams (their response was that the reason was to prevent heat-related damage to electronic components).